 The table below illustrates the difference in granularity between the top-down approach and the bottom-up approach.

-There are only a few techniques that FP&A professionals use widely in creating robust forecasting models.
-These techniques fall in two major groups:
+There are only a few forecasting techniques that FP&A professionals use widely in creating robust forecasting models.

-Don’t spend too much time on getting exact values for every minor driver.
-Instead, spend 80% of your energy on those inputs that have a major impact on the sales forecast of your company.
+Don’t spend too much time getting exact values for every minor driver.
+Instead, spend 80 percent of your energy on inputs that have a major impact on your company’s sales forecast.

 Establishing accurate sales forecasts is hard.
-That’s why even well-established, well-funded, public companies regularly miss their revenue targets or revise them down because their outlook is no longer achievable.
-However, the following best practices go a long way toward creating a credible sales forecast model.
+That’s why even well-established and well-funded public companies regularly miss their revenue targets or revise them down because their outlook is no longer achievable.
+However, following a few best practices go a long way toward creating a credible sales forecast model.

 OnPlan FP&A software was built to help you avoid common mistakes and evolve your forecast thanks to incoming, real-time information.
 Use our platform to become a master of your data and overcome the challenges of spreadsheets.Book a Demo Now

-A robust sales model must be based on the collective input of all business partners, such as sales, marketing, production, and HR.
-Companies cannot rely only on Finance to develop the sales budget.
-Finance rarely possess the most accurate and latest information to make assumptions.
-Even the best model is likely to contain inaccuracies.
+A robust sales model must be based on the collective input of all business partners, such as your Sales, Marketing, Production, and HR departments.
+Companies cannot rely only on Finance alone to develop the sales budget.
+Finance rarely possesses the most accurate and latest information to make assumptions.
+Finally, remember that even the best model is likely to contain inaccuracies.
 It should be perceived as the company’s best guesstimate given the information that was available at the time.

 Learn how OnPlan gives your model superpowers.Book a demo